So, you’ve decided to be an entrepreneur!! Good for you!!

 Well, if you ask me, my friends, I would tell you that you it’s time to make a plan.
 More specifically, a business plan.. or a creative plan.. depending on what kind of business you’re getting yourself into.

-Some might tell you that a business plan is a waste of time, but how else are you going to know when and if you are reaching your goals and business milestones if you haven’t mapped them out.
+Some might tell you that a business plan is a waste of time, but when you think about it, how else are you going to know when and if you are reaching your goals and business milestones if you haven’t mapped them out?

-If you do nothing else, please.. please.. please.. write out a business budget.
+If you do nothing else, please.. please.. please.. write out a business budget, or better yet a cash flow sheet.
 A well thought out budget will categorize and track your expenses, monthly and annually, and help to eliminate any surprises along the way.